dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 ### Late fields and variables

 A non-local `late` variable declaration _D_ implicitly induces a getter into the enclosing scope.
-It also induces an implicit setter if one of the following conditions is satisfied:
+It also induces an implicit setter iff one of the following conditions is satisfied:

   - _D_ is non-final.